 It is my favourite of ALL cheesecakes.
 Whilst also a baked cheesecake, it leads in the category of soft, delicate and light.
 Unbelievably creamy yet not dense on the palette, it effortlessly melts with every mouthful just like a soufflé.
 It falls in the no-base variety and is satisfaction on a cake plate with a light dusting of confectioners sugar and nothing else.
 That being said though, if you wanted to turn into something extra special, you could serve it with fresh berries or a berry compote.

 Did I mention that I love this cake?
 It’s dreamy.
-The first time I made it for Enrico was on our second wedding anniversary and he fell in love!
-So in love that we it at breakfast.
-On our way back that afternoon from our outing, he told me that he’d never eaten something so wonderful and that he wished he’d saved a piece for dessert.
+The first time I made it for Enrico was our second wedding anniversary and he fell in love!
+So in love that we it all for breakfast.
+On our way back that afternoon from our outing, he told me that he’d never eaten something so wonderful and he wished he’d saved a piece for dessert.
 It was a special day so as soon as we arrived home, I grabbed my apron and sought to make his sweet dream come true.
-That evening I fondly remember us sitting at opposite ends of each other during dessert and just smiling, not saying a word but simply brimming with glee.
-It’s astonishing that a cake could bring that much happiness to two people but this cake delivers every single time.
+That evening I fondly remember us sitting at opposite ends of each other during the dessert course and just smiling, not saying a word but simply brimming with contentment.
+It’s astonishing that a cake could bring that much happiness but this cake delivers every single time.

 Naturally I had to share this particular recipe today.
 It’s my gift of love to you.
 A gift that keeps on giving ’cause once you try it you’ll be sure to do it again and again, putting joy in the hearts of those you love.

 Here’s wishing you an extra sweet Valentines Day!